Find Grad Schools

 Master’s Degrees in Homeland Security

 There are 79 schools in the United States where you can get your master's degree in homeland security.
-Among those who recently graduated from the schools offering this degree, the majority were men, and 35% were students from an underrepresented racial-ethnic group.
-Also, 2.2% of homeland security graduates were international students.
+In recent years, the majority of the students getting degrees in this area were male, and 37 were from an underrepresented racial-ethnic group.
+Also, 1.8% of homeland security graduates were international students.

 Education Levels of Homeland Security Majors